 Check out the trailer to the right of an award winning documentary called East Meets West: Oriental Medicine and the Future of Health Care in America.
 This is a great documentary which talks about Oriental Medicine’s past, how it effects the the future of health care!
 To check out their website, click the link below.

-WHEN YOU GET THE WELNESS WITHOUT LIMITS E-BOOK, YOU'LL DISCOVER
+WHEN YOU GET THE WELLNESS WITHOUT LIMITS E-BOOK, YOU'LL DISCOVER

 How Acupuncture medicine is uniquely capable of transforming your health and life.